jg-digital-media/jgdm_snooker_scorer/readme.md

 + `5` - ball tally for brown ball player 2 needs to be fixed as a duplicate of the brown ball tally attribute for player 2. `Resolved: 03-06-2025`

-+ `6` - The link `#apply_tally---red--p2`2 does not apply the correct number of points for multiple reds potted in the same shot.  e.g. applying 2 red ball points gives us only 1 point `Resolved: 03-06-2025`
++ `6` - The link `#apply_tally---red--p2` 2 does not apply the correct number of points for multiple reds potted in the same shot.  e.g. applying 2 red ball points gives us only 1 point `Resolved: 09-06-2025`

-+ `7` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

-+ `8` - Player 1 clicks "MISS" without applying their Redball pot(s).
++ `7` - BUG: Red Ball tallies for players 1 and 2 should be incremented independently of each other like the colour balls.

-+ `9` - Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.
++ `8` - Red ball tallies in player 1 are no longer incremented correctly after player 1 misses a pot attempt.

   e.g.
     + Red Ball Player 1:  1